What are Original Issue Discount (OID) Bonds?

 The De Minimus Rule determines the price appreciation of a bond purchased at a discount should be taxed as the capital gain or ordinary income.

-Advantages and Disadvantages of Original Issue Discount
+Advantages of Original Issue Discount

 The original issue discount is advantageous for both investors and issuers and has a small tax disadvantage for the investor.
 The tax effects are discussed below: